How To Find Your Next Home While Sheltering In Place

 It’s been a trying time for homebuyers and sellers since mid-March.
 They’ve had to put their plans on hold.
 Their real estate future has been met with uncertainty, but of course, sadly some have lost their jobs and are either in no position to purchase property or are afraid of losing their home.
 Thankfully, mortgage loan forbearance has rescued many in this post-COVID-19 society.
+In fact, loan forbearance won’t negatively affect your credit.
+(Learn more about it here.)
 There are others who have surprisingly found themselves in a better position than they did at the start of the year: People have realized how much they dislike their jobs by having time to reflect and/or working from their residences; some are “earning” more on unemployment compensation than they did when they were employed; and some, who have families, are working from home while saving money on daycare costs (though that’s coupled with homeschooling these days).

 It is a crazy world we live in right now.
 It seems as if my third grader had written this tale – a contagious virus attacks our cities, school’s out (as well as our supply of toilet paper) and when we opened our pool in May, it began to snow.

 Presently, real estate is opened for business in only twenty-four (yellow) counties in Pennsylvania, but it’s not “business as usual” yet.
 There are precautions taking place in those counties resuming in-person activities.
 Over the next few weeks, we could see real estate showings and in-person meetings resume in parts of Northeastern PA.
 Homebuyers, who are patiently waiting and believe they’ll be in a position to buy in the upcoming weeks, can take steps to be ready for action.
 We’ve outlined six ways you can find your next home while sheltering in place:

 - Use Google’s Street View option to explore areas of interest.
 This tool allows you to catch a view of a house or an entire neighborhood without even taking a step outside.